-When implemented correctly with the specific objectives tied to operational and strategic plans, organizational performance can increase dramatically.
+Organizational performance can increase dramatically when implemented correctly with the specific objectives tied to operational and strategic plans.
 Some of the other outcomes are as follows.

 - Improved communication: The manager and employee communicate more frequently and agree on the changed objectives to suit current priorities and condition.
 This is a collaborative and inclusive process which ensures employee inputs.

-- Everyone knows rules: An effectively communicated and well structured performance management system allows both the manager and the employee to have better confidence levels because of the “rules” that clearly lay down what is being assessed.
-Both sides can forge an informed discussion and focus to achieve both business and personal objectives.
+- Everyone knows rules: An effectively communicated and well-structured performance management system allows both the manager and the employee to have better confidence levels because of the “rules” that clearly lay down what is being assessed.
+Both sides can forge an informed discussion and focus on achieving both business and personal objectives.